hbc/Intro-to-R-extended/lessons/03-data-manipulation.md

 ***

+Assigning names to the components in a list can help identify what each list component contains, as well as, facilitating the extraction of values from list components.

 Adding names to components of a list uses the same function as adding names to the columns of a dataframe, `names()`.

 Let's check and see if the `random` list we just created currently has names for the components:

-	names(random)

-Assigning names to the components in a list can help distinguish each component.
-In addition, naming the components can facilitate extracting values from list components.
-Let's assign names to the components of the random vector:
+	names(random)Let's assign names to the components of the random vector:

 	names(random) <- c("all_data", "metadata", "age", "list1", "samplename")